 Expats moving to Jeddah with children will certainly consider education and schooling a priority.
 The quality of a child's schooling has a huge impact on their transition into expat life.
-This is especially true in a country with dramatically different cultural norms to those that expats kids may be used to.
+This is especially true in a country with dramatically different cultural norms to those the family may be used to.

 International schools in Jeddah

-Several private international schools cater to the expat community in Jeddah, allowing foreign children to study curricula similar to what they had back home – but they can be pricey and space is limited.
+Several private international schools cater for the expat community in Jeddah, allowing foreign children to study curricula similar to what they had back home – but they can be pricey and space is limited.

 It’s important for expat parents to apply to several schools as early as possible.
-For the most part, schools don’t restrict who can attend, but some may give preference to certain nationalities and students with strong academic records.
+For the most part, schools don’t restrict who can attend, but some may give preference to certain nationalities and to students with strong academic records.
 Admission requirements vary according to the institution, so it's best to contact each school directly to find out more about enrolment procedures.
-Some schools require references from previous schools and others may require potential students to take entrance exams.
+Some schools require references from previous schools, and others may require potential students to take entrance exams.

 The school year in Saudi Arabia runs from September to June.
 It is normally divided into two or three terms, depending on the school.
 The school week is Sunday to Thursday, with Friday and Saturday being the weekend.
 School days are shortened during the holy month of Ramadan.

 Homeschooling in Jeddah

-Homeschooling is not generally recognised in Saudi Arabia and expats living in Jeddah may struggle to find resources.
-However, it is not illegal and so numerous expats do follow this option, even if just temporarily until they manage to secure a place for their child at an international school.
+Homeschooling is not generally recognised in Saudi Arabia, and expats living in Jeddah may struggle to find resources.
+However, it is not illegal and so numerous expats follow this option, even if just temporarily until they manage to secure a place for their child at an international school.

 Special-needs education in Jeddah